-After spending some quality time with 26 different oscillating multi-tools in a head to head shootout, we’re taking a closer look at each model.
+After spending some quality time with the best oscillating multi-tools in a head-to-head review, we’re taking a closer look at each model.
 Today, we’re looking at our shootout winner, the Fein Supercut Oscillating Tool.

 Included Standard Pro Features